-Budgeted cost: £8,000
+Budgeted cost: £9,000

 Activity Evidence that supports this approach Challenge number(s) addressed Purchase of a DfE validated systematic synthetic phonics programme to secure stronger phonics teaching for all pupils.
 Little Wandle phonics scheme has a strong evidence base that indicates a positive impact on word reading.
-2 Purchase of White Rose Maths programme of study to secure stronger arithmetic teaching for all pupils.
+2 Purchase of The Literacy Curriculum writing programme for EYFS and LKS2.
+Staff to attend CLPE TLC and CLPE have a strong evidence base that indicates a positive impact on word reading.
+4 writing webinars Purchase of White Rose Maths programme of study to secure stronger arithmetic teaching for all pupils.
 Enhancement of our Maths teaching and planning in line with DfE and EEF guidance.
 Purchase White Resource resources and teacher release time to embed key elements of the NCETM Mastery training.
 3